idxbroker/cloud-based-wrapper-system/README.md

 Page html is never stored in AWS instead each retrieval and transofrmation occurs upon request.

+Process and transofrmations:
+* Fetch page html
+* Make relative path links to absolute path links.
+* Remove H1 tag
+* Remove <base /> tag from the head section
+* Add IDX div start and stop tags in id or class passed in params
+* Change title tag if passed as a param
+* Find '$' and replace with 'JQuery' inside script tags
+* Return transformed html

 ## Required

 * An enabled IDX Broker account.